 The primary goal of this WMP is to minimize the probability that NCPA's transmission and distribution system may be the origin or contributing source for the ignition of a fire.
-NCPA's priorities include facility improvement projects (i.e. see section 5A) as well as continued and improved inspection, maintenance, and vegetation management practices.
-NCPA has evaluated and will continue to evaluate and implement prudent and cost-effective improvements (i.e. see section 5A) to its physical assets, operations, and training that can help to meet this objective.
+NCPA's priorities include facility improvement projects as well as continued and improved inspection, maintenance, and vegetation management practices.
+NCPA has evaluated and will continue to evaluate and implement prudent and cost-effective improvements to its physical assets, operations, and training that can help to meet this objective.